Resinchem/Matrix-Clock-ESP32/README.md

   - Auto-switching between controllers.
 Show WLED when WLED is on and show the clock when WLED is off
   - Microphone for WLED audio-reactive effects

-This repo and its wiki cover installation, configuration and use of the firmware.
+This repo and the [wiki](https://github.com/Resinchem/Matrix-Clock-ESP32/wiki) cover installation, configuration and use of the firmware.
 It does not cover the physical build of the controller(s), wiring or the enclosure/case.
 For build and wiring details, please refer to the following source:

 YouTube Video (overview): _coming soon_